-Forward-looking Information
+Forward-looking Statements

-The following discussion of our financial condition and results of operations should be read with our unaudited condensed consolidated interim financial statements for the three and nine months ended September 30, 2013 and related notes included in Part I. Item 1 of this Quarterly Report on Form 10-Q, as well as the audited consolidated financial statements and notes and Management's Discussion and Analysis of Financial Condition and Results of Operations, included in our Prospectus filed with the SEC pursuant to Rule 424(b)(4) on July 24, 2013, which we refer to as the "Prospectus".
+The following discussion of our financial condition and results of operations should be read with our unaudited condensed consolidated interim financial statements as of March 31, 2014 and for the three months ended March 31, 2014 and 2013 and related notes included in Part I. Item 1 of this Quarterly Report on Form 10-Q, as well as the audited consolidated financial statements and notes and Management's Discussion and Analysis of Financial Condition and Results of Operations and Risk Factors, included in our Annual Report on Form 10-K for the year ended December 31, 2013 filed with the SEC on March 18, 2014.
 This Management's Discussion and Analysis of Financial Condition and Results of Operations contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements are based on current expectations, estimates, forecasts, and projections and the beliefs and assumptions of our management and include, without limitation, statements with respect to our expectations regarding our research, development and commercialization plans and prospects, results of operations, general and administrative expenses, research and development expenses, and the sufficiency of our cash for future operations.
-Words such as "anticipate," "believe," "estimate," "expect," "intend," "may," "plan," "predict," "project," "target," "potential," "will," "would," "could," "should," "continue," and similar statements or variations of these terms or the negative of those terms and similar expressions are intended to identify these forward-looking statements.
+Words such as "anticipate," "believe," "estimate," "expect," "intend," "may," "plan," "predict," "project," "target," "potential," "will," "would," "could," "continue," and similar statements or variation of these terms or the negative of those terms and similar expressions are intended to identify these forward-looking statements.
 Readers are cautioned that these forward-looking statements are predictions and are subject to risks, uncertainties, and assumptions that are difficult to predict.
 Therefore, actual results may differ materially and adversely from those expressed in any forward-looking statements.
-Among the important factors that could cause actual results to differ materially from those indicated by our forward-looking statements are those discussed under t
+Among the important factors that could cause actual results to differ materially from those indicated by our forward-looking statements are those discussed under the heading "Risk Factors" in Part II, Item 1A and elsewhere in this report.
+We undertake no obligation to revise the forward-looking statements contained herein to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events.